lin2000921/fma-unext/README.md

 ## Reproducibility

-This repository provides the source code, environment configuration, training and validation scripts, and documentation required to reproduce the main experiments reported in the manuscript.

-Due to confidentiality restrictions related to ship hull condition data, the full dataset cannot be publicly released.
-However, the dataset organization, training procedure, and evaluation process are described in this repository to facilitate reproducibility.

----
+This repository corresponds directly to the manuscript currently submitted to *The Visual Computer*.

+The source code, documentation, and usage instructions for reproducing the experiments are publicly available in this repository.

+A permanent archived release of this repository is available on Zenodo.

+**DOI:** 10.5281/zenodo.19548017

+If you find this repository useful in your research, please consider citing the corresponding manuscript.

 ### Acknowledgements